DNA sequence classification via an EM algorithm

 }

 Since the difficulty of determining an individual’s genotype depends neither on the number of individuals nor on the proportions of different genotypes in the population, our understanding of the problem would not be broadened by varying these parameters.
-The reading error \(\alpha\) as well as the reading depth \(N\) can, on the other hand, make the complexity of genotyping more or less difficult.
-The graphs below will help to illustrate this finding.
-For each vector \(X\) a one-dimensional scatterplot and a histogram is generated.

 set.seed(1)